 Rich McFadden joined JB&B in 2003, and has acted as Project Manager and Partner-in-Charge in the Electrical Department on a wide variety of projects and building types.
 With a strong background in facilities operations, Rich has lent his expertise to the live upgrade of large mission-critical systems supporting projects such as Citigroup’s New York headquarters at 388-390 Greenwich Street.
 He has also played an instrumental role in the development of Brookfield’s multi-building complex at Manhattan West for which he serves as the Partner-in-Charge.
 Rich currently serves as National Director on the ACEC New York Executive Committee.
 He holds a Bachelor of Science degree in Electrical Engineering from Bucknell University, and is a licensed Professional Engineer and LEED Accredited Professional.

-Mary McLeod is a professor of architecture at Columbia University, where she teaches architecture history and theory.
-She has also taught at Yale University, Harvard University, University of Kentucky, and the Institute for Architecture and Urban Studies.
-Her research and publications have focused on the history of the modern movement and on contemporary architecture theory, examining issues concerning the connections between architecture and politics.
-She is co-editor of Architecture, Criticism, Ideology and Architecture Reproduction, and is the editor of and contributor to the book Charlotte Perriand: An Art of Living (Abrams, 2003).
-In addition, she is co-editor of the website Pioneering Women of American Architecture (Beverly Willis Architectural Foundation).
+Mary McLeod is a Professor of Architecture at Columbia GSAPP, where she teaches architecture history and theory, and occasionally studio.
+She has also taught at Harvard University, University of Kentucky, University of Miami and the Institute for Architecture and Urban Studies.
+Her research and publications have focused on the history of the modern movement and on contemporary architecture theory, examining issues concerning the connections between architecture and ideology.

 Cynthia is an architect and currently serves as the Executive Director for Beverly Willis Architecture Foundation (BWAF).
 She joins the Foundation following ten years as the Managing Director of the American Institute of Architects New York Chapter, Center for Architecture.
 Both an architect and a creative institutional administrator, Cynthia was responsible for the creation of Archtober, the New York City month-long festival of architecture and design.
 As one of the early pioneers of co-education in the 1970’s, Cynthia graduated from Princeton University receiving both a magna cum laude, and Masters of Architecture.
 She worked for Philip Johnson in the 80’s and taught at the University of Virginia, New Jersey Institute of Technology and her alma mater.